dathanguiley-taulia/dse-dump/README.md

 *This app is currently hardcoded to pull invoice ids by buyer_company_id.
 However, the vision is to provide more filtering and output options.*

+*Counts are per 10000 invoice ids found.
+If the app is walking through sparse data the counts will not be reported often.*

 ## Usage

 1. unzip the dist